minhtt159/chivel/README.md

 HostOS is completely opinionated.
 You can use Debian if you want, I use Ubuntu 22.04.3 LTS.

-There are some caveat if you use different host OS; see original flux-cluster-template for more information.
+There are some caveat if you use different host OS; see original [cluster-template](https://github.com/onedr0p/cluster-template) for more information.

 See more at [Chapter 1](./docs/Chap1.md)